canhminhdo/canhminhdo.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our application for <b>Kakenhi Early-Career Scientists FY2024</b> was accepted. :sparkles:
+Our application for <b>Grant-in-Aid for Early-Career Scientists FY2024</b> was accepted. :sparkles: